 The principle of multi-stakeholder partnerships (MSP) promotes cooperation and partnerships at different stages and spanning the boundaries of civil society, private sector, government, and academia.
-The concerted effort of a variety of stakeholders is required given the complexity, scale, and interconnectedness of the current societal challenges.
 For VLIR-UOS, MSPs are key to increase impact in society and stimulate uptake of results.